camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sns.md

 In most cases, it is not necessary to configure the **Message ID expression**.
 However, it is useful if you want to ensure message deduplication or achieve certain message correlation behavior.
 Learn more about how message IDs influence message correlation in the [messages guide](../../../concepts/messages#message-correlation-overview).

-For example, if you want to set the message ID to the value of the `attrName1` attribute in the incoming event, you can configure the **Message ID expression** as follows:
+For example, if you want to set the message ID to the value of the `attrName1` attribute in the incoming event, configure the **Message ID expression** as follows:

 ```
 = request.body.MessageAttributes.attrName1.Value